tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ### Cookies
 * Test that the browser's 'no 3rd-party cookies' option is enabled after install
 * Test that the browser's 'no 3rd-party cookies' can be disabled
-* Test that no cookies are accepted from ALLOWed requests
+* Test that no cookies are accepted from ALLOWed requests:
   1. Go to cookie options in Chrome:Settings and check that "Block third-party cookies" is marked as controlled by AdNauseam.
 Then click the disable button.
-   2. Make sure the `logBlocks` flag in core.js is set to true to view blocking data in the console
+  1. Make sure the `logBlocks` flag in core.js is set to true to view blocking data in the
-   2. Visit sites where one ore more _3rd-party_ requests are ALLOWed and note their domains
+  1. Visit sites where one ore more _3rd-party_ requests are ALLOWed and note their domains
-   3. Verify that no cookies are accepted from these domains, using one of the [tools](#tools) listed below
+  1. Verify that no cookies are accepted from these domains, using one of the [tools](#tools) listed below

 &nbsp;